sntruong12/wdi-fundamentals-memorygame/README.md

 # wdi-fundamentals-memorygame
-A project for GA WDI course.
+A project for General Assembly's  Web Development Immersive course.